 Today we take a break from the bikes and shuttle by van to the historic city of Ravenna, home to Western Europe’s finest Byzantine mosaics.
-Once a flourishing port on the Adriatic, Ravenna reached it zenith in the 5th century when Honorius transferred the Imperial Roman court from Rome to Ravenna.
-We’ll take a guided visit of the city center and then have lunch in a local trattoria.
-When we’re done touring, we climb back into the van and transfer one hour to our next hotel, a renovated 13th century monastery in the hilltop village of Dozza.
-Overnight at the fabulous Monte del Re.
+Once a flourishing port on the Adriatic, Ravenna reached its zenith in the 5th century when Honorius transferred the Imperial Roman court there from Rome.
+Take a guided visit of the city center and then have lunch in a local trattoria.
+Following lunch, climb back into the van and transfer one hour to our next hotel, a renovated 13th century monastery in the hilltop village of Dozza.
+Overnight at the fabulous Monte del Re (or similar).
 Overnight Dozza.
 Hotel, breakfast and dinner included.

 Today is the most challenging ride as we bike from our hilltop town into the rolling hills below.
-The scenery is totally different from what we seen so far, and you finally get to try out your small chain ring on the hills!
+The scenery is totally different from what we have seen so far, and you finally get to try out your small chainring on the hills!
 Back home, take some time to explore Dozza, known for its painted walls and murals.
 Every two years the village hosts a festival which attracts national and international artists who paint on the walls of the houses.
 There is also an imposing medieval fortress, a drawbridge, and a fabulous wine bar.
 Time permitting, we can arrange for a tasting before dinner back in our hotel.
 Overnight Dozza.
 Hotel, breakfast and dinner included.